-End-users are moving to a Connected Enterprise, bringing together information technology (IT) and operations technology (OT) systems into one network architecture.
-Smart machines and equipment provide unprecedented access to data, greater connectivity, and robust security, which positions you and your customers for greater success.
+End-users are moving to a connected enterprise, bringing together information technology (IT) and operations technology (OT) systems into one network architecture.
+Smart machines and equipment provide unprecedented access to data, greater connectivity, and robust security, which position you and your customers for greater success.

 You are challenged to innovate continuously to stay competitive.
 As more end-users move to a Connected Enterprise to optimize their production and supply chain, they want added value beyond the machinery or equipment.
 They also expect you to help address their most pressing needs:

 End-users want you to deliver smart machines and equipment that easily integrate into a facility, provide access to information, and enable agile reaction to changing market demands.

 To help simplify the process, you should focus on three key ingredients in design:

 We are your collaborator to develop the smart machines and equipment that your manufacturing and industrial customers need.

 Smart machines and equipment make it easier than ever to support safety compliance while optimizing operations.
 With safety-system diagnostics, integrated safety solutions, and contemporary safety technology, you can harness the inherent value of integrated, safety-system designs.

 Security should be a continuous, evolving component of your overall safety strategy.
 This means proactive safety management beyond worker safety and into consumer safety.
 The goal is to secure your machine and also to help protect intellectual property, physical and human assets, and the environment.